isobelbutler/Game/README.md

     })
 };
 ```
  I took a step back and realised I needed to massively refine my code, reorganise, and seperate out all the event listeners, functions, and variables.
-This led me to my current code which was much cleaner.
+This led me to my current code which feels much cleaner.

 ### Issue: Player crop count keeps counting even when met target.